dotnet/AspNetCore.Docs/aspnetcore/blazor/javascript-interoperability/call-javascript-from-dotnet.md

 * The `{TIMEOUT}` placeholder is a <xref:System.TimeSpan> (for example, `TimeSpan.FromSeconds(80)`).
 * The `{ID}` placeholder is the identifier for the function to invoke.
 For example, the value `someScope.someFunction` invokes the function `window.someScope.someFunction`.

-Although a common cause of JS interop failures are network failures in Blazor Server apps, per-invocation timeouts can be set for JS interop calls in Blazor WebAssembly apps.
-Although no SignalR circuit exists in a Blazor WebAssembly app, JS interop calls might fail for other reasons that apply in Blazor WebAssembly apps.
+Although a common cause of JS interop failures are network failures in server-side apps, per-invocation timeouts can be set for JS interop calls in client-side apps.
+Although no SignalR circuit exists in a client-side app, JS interop calls might fail for other reasons that apply in client-side apps.

 For more information on resource exhaustion, see <xref:blazor/security/server/threat-mitigation>.